The Organs of FUMC

 • The tuning scheme (temperament) used is from J.G.
 Neidhardt (1685-1739).

 • Manual natural keys are of bone, sharps are of grenadilla.
-Stop knobs are of rosewood with inserted, hand lettered porcelain nameplates.
+Stop knobs are of rosewood with inserted, hand-lettered porcelain nameplates.

-• Builders of the organ: Dan Jaeckel, David Rollin, Frank Mehle, Dean Hauge, John Thoennes, Peter Pestalozzi, Todd Caine and Kirk Jaeckel.
+• Builders of the organ: Dan Jaeckel, David Rollin, Frank Mehle, Dean Hauge, John Thoennes, Peter Pestalozzi, Todd Caine, and Kirk Jaeckel.

-• The organ was dedicated on December 17, 1995 in a celebratory service led by organist David Tryggestad, oboist Jeanette Paulson, cellist Rebecca Donahue and violist Kevin Peterson.
+• The organ was dedicated on December 17, 1995, in a celebratory service led by organist David Tryggestad, oboist Jeanette Paulson, cellist Rebecca Donahue, and violist Kevin Peterson.

-• The organ committee included Allen Anway, Carol Donahue, Gene and Betty Halverson, Richard and Linda Peterson and David Rollin.
+• The organ committee included Allen Anway, Carol Donahue, Gene and Betty Halverson, Richard and Linda Peterson, and David Rollin.

 View Jaeckel Organ Specifications

-3268788201_c7daee9a72_oAustin Organ
+Austin Organ

-3 manuals, 55 ranks, 2,817 pipes
+3 manuals, 43 stops, 56 ranks, 3318 pipes

 View Austin Organ Specifications